klefstad-teaching/ICS-45C-HW5/README.md

 ### Convert class String to use list::Node (linked lists of char)

-2. Write most* of the methods of class String to change its representation to use a list::Node. *Do not yet define destructor, move constructor, or move assignment—to make it much easier to debug the others.
-This means fully comment out these methods so they do not get called with empty definitions which will likely result in fatal errors.
+2. Write **most*** of the methods of class `String` to change its representation to use a `list::Node`. ***Do not yet define** destructor, move constructor, or move assignment—to make it much easier to debug the others. **This means fully comment out these methods so they do not get called with empty definitions which will likely result in fatal errors.**

-3. Add test functions in string_gtests.cpp for each feature.
-Add only one test at a time, starting with creating a single String object from a C-string literal, then print out the String object and/or check its size.
+3. Add test functions in `string_gtests.cpp` for each feature.
+Add only one test at a time, starting with creating a single `String` object from a C-string literal, then print out the `String` object and/or check its size.
 Debug that first test until you are convinced it is correct, and then proceed to the next test.
 For now, have the destructor doing nothing, which will result in many memory leaks, but will allow you to get your program otherwise functioning correctly.
-Once you have all of those test functions in student_gtests.cpp working, then define your destructor for class String to call list::free(head).
+Once you have all of those test functions in `student_gtests.cpp` working, then define your destructor for class `String` to call `list::free(head)`.

 4. Cross your fingers and pray. 🙏

-5. Run student_gtests with sanitizers or valgrind.
-Any time you allocate heap storage with new, always run with sanitizers or valgrind to help you catch memory- and pointer-related errors, which the C++ compiler will not catch for you.
-The default preset uses the sanitizers.
-To run with valgrind, you can use cmake --preset valgrind
+5. Run `student_gtests` with `sanitizers` or `valgrind`.
+Any time you allocate heap storage with `new`, always run with `sanitizers` or `valgrind` to help you catch memory- and pointer-related errors, which the C++ compiler will not catch for you.
+The default preset uses the `sanitizers`.
+To run with valgrind, you can use

+    `cmake --preset valgrind`

 to create a separate build_valgrind folder.
 You can compile into that folder with

-cmake --build build_valgrind
+    `cmake --build build_valgrind`

 and run programs with

-valgrind build_valgrind/standard_main.
+    `valgrind build_valgrind/standard_main.`

-Once the rest of your program is functioning correctly, define the move constructor, compile and run, test until it works.
+7. Once the rest of your program is functioning correctly, define the move constructor, compile and run, test until it works.

-Define the move assignment operator, compile and run, test until it works.
+8. Define the move assignment operator, compile and run, test until it works.

 ## How to Submit and Grade the programs

-In GradeScope for Homework 5, submit the files from GitHub hw5:
+In **GradeScope** for **Homework 5**, submit the files from GitHub hw5:

 - `string.hpp`
 - `string.cpp`